2i2c-org/jupyterhub-home-nfs/README.md

 > [!WARNING]
 > By default, the NFS server is accessible from within the cluster without any authentication.
 It is recommended to restrict access to the NFS server by enforcing Network Policies or enabling client whitelisting to allow access only through kubelet and not from the pods directly.

+### Network Policy Enforcement

+Kubernetes Network Policies provide a way to control network traffic between pods and can be used to restrict direct access to the NFS server from user pods while allowing access from the kubelet.

+By default, the JupyterHub helm chart blocks access to in-cluster services from single-user pods.
+So no additional Network Policies are needed to blocks access to the NFS server from the single-user pods of JupyterHub.
+But not all the cloud providers enforce Network Policies by default.

+**Important considerations:**
+- Network Policies require a CNI that supports them (such as Calico, Cilium, or Weave Net)
+- The default CNI on some cloud providers like EKS for example do not enforce Network Policies by default.

+The documentation of Zero to JupyterHub has a [relevant section](https://z2jh.jupyter.org/en/stable/administrator/security.html#kubernetes-network-policies) that can be used as a reference for blocking access to the NFS server from the single-user pods of JupyterHub.

-### GKE
+### GKE Security Considerations

+On GKE, Network Policies are enforced by default.
+So single-user pods are not allowed to access the NFS server directly and no additional action is needed to block access to the NFS server from the single-user pods of JupyterHub.

-On GKE, this can be done by enabling client whitelisting in the values.yaml file and allowing access only from the IP range used by the kubelet agent on the nodes.
+But for additional security, we can enable client whitelisting in the NFS server configuration in the values.yaml file to allow access only from the IP range used by the kubelet agent on the nodes.

 On GKE, the IP address used by the kubelet agent on the nodes is the first IP address in the node's podCIDR range.
 So for example, if the podCIDR range for a node is 10.120.2.0/24, the IP address used by the kubelet agent on the nodes is 10.120.2.1.